sdiehl/stephendiehl.com/posts/category1.md

 #### Algebraic Categories

 From algebra there are several examples of categories.
+For example vector spaces over the real field.

 <table>
 <th>**Vec**</th>